linroger/Wealth-of-Nations/Advanced Investments/Lecture 3- Dynamics of Returns.md

 Also note that if sentiment and hence mispricing is constant,  $s_{t}=s$,  then this mispricing component becomes $\rho \mathbb{E}_{t}[s]-s$,  which is not zero,  so it still affects returns the rational investor can expect.
 For example,  with constant overpricing,  $s>0$,  we have $\mathbb{E}_{t}[s]-s<0$.
 This reflects the fact that with a constant level of overvaluation,  even though an investor does not have to suffer from collapses of overpricing in this case,  the investor is paying more for stocks than they are really worth,  given their expected dividends,  which hurts returns.

 The relationship in (3.29) also tells us that if we could forecast $s_{t+1}$,  we could calculate expected returns and therefore forecast returns.
-This means that to forecast returns,  we need to have a model of the dynamics of investor sentiment.
+This means that to forecast returns,  we need to have a model of the dynamics of [[Lecture 4- Investor Sentiment|investor sentiment]].

 A reasonable starting point for such a model of sentiment could be that sentiment is positively correlated over time (so when sentiment is,  e.g.,  above average today,  it will tend to be above average next quarter) and mean-reverting (so when sentiment is,  e.g.,  above average today,  we expect it to be closer to the average level next quarter).
 This would mean that sentiment slowly cycles through periods of optimism and pessimism.
 We can capture these properties with a first-order autoregressive process,  or $\operatorname{AR}(1)$ process: